BAPTISM + MEMBERSHIP

 If you want to be part of such a community rather than just a spectator, active church membership is for you.

-If you are ready to take the next step, contact Kelly at firstname.lastname@example.org
+If you are ready to take the next step, contact the church office at firstname.lastname@example.org